mpjashby/crimedata/cran-comments.md

-## Test environments
-* local OS X install, R 3.5.1
-* ubuntu 14.04 (on travis-ci), R 3.5.1
-* win-builder (devel and release)

 ## R CMD check results

 0 errors | 0 warnings | 1 note

+New submission

+Package was archived on CRAN

+* This package was archived due to an out-of-date maintainer email address, which I have now fixed.
-* win-builder gives an 'Invalid DOI' message for the DOI
-  <http://doi.org/10.31235/osf.io/9y7qz> but this DOI is valid.
+* win-builder gives an 'Invalid DOI' message for the DOI https://doi.org/10.1163/24523666-00401007 but this DOI is valid.

-## Reverse dependencies

-This is a new release, so there are no reverse dependencies.